Studienstiftung des deutschen Volkes

 The selection process is extremely rigorous and only those students who show outstanding academic and personal promise are chosen.
-The Studienstiftung awards scholarships to fewer than 0.5% of German students.
-It is sometimes referred to as Germany's "secret elite university".
+The Studienstiftung awards scholarships to ca. 0.51% of German students.
+Since April 2017, Federal President Frank-Walter Steinmeier has been the patron of the German Academic Scholarship Foundation, thereby continuing the tradition of the Federal Presidents that began with Richard von Weizsäcker in 1984.
+Following its example, the Swiss Study Foundation (Schweizerische Studienstiftung) was established in 1991.

 History

 Initially founded in Dresden in 1925 as a department of the Deutsche Studentenschaft, an amalgamation of German student committees, the Studienstiftung des deutschen Volkes was dissolved in 1934 under National Socialism and replaced by the "Reichsförderung", a department of the newly founded Reichsstudentenwerk.
 The Studienstiftung des deutschen Volkes was newly formed as a registered association in Cologne in 1948.